ruchitaag06/SKILLLAB__PROR_2026-JORS/README.md

 The project shows strong end-to-end integration, where hardware, software, and physical structure work together as a complete interactive system.

 ## 17.3 What Still Needs Improvement
+ elbow joints could have been added for more accuracy and variety of alphabets

 ## 17.4 What Changed From the Original Plan

 The project evolved significantly from its original concept during the ideation and early development stages.